SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

-\textbf{Variance.} We first empirically compare the variance of the estimated gradients of our SamWalker or SamWalker++ by using different sampling strategies.
+We first empirically compare the variance of the estimated gradients of our SamWalker or SamWalker++ using different sampling strategies.
 To do this, we train our models for 50, 100 or 500 epochs on the dataset LastFM.
 After training, we generate mini-batch with various sampling strategies and calculate un-biased estimated gradients of our objective w.r.t $\theta$.
 We repeat this precedure for 1000 times and calculate the variance of the estimated gradients for different sampling strategies.
-The final results presented in Table \ref{tb:var} are averaged over various preference parameters.
-Table \ref{tb:var} shows that our random walk-based sampling strategy achieves the lowest average variance among various samplers for all conditions.
-This result is coincident with our Lemma 1.
-Our sampler, whose sampling probability is proportional to the data confidence, can indeed reduce the sampling variance.
+The final results presented in Table \ref{tb:var} are averaged over $\theta$.
+Our random walk-based sampling strategy achieves the lowest average variance among various samplers for all conditions.
+This result is coincident with Lemma 1.
 Also, we observe the following interesting phenomenon: With more training epoches, the variance will become larger, not smaller as usual.
 It may be explained as follow: SamWalker and SamWalker++ initialize with relative similar edge weights.
 With training proceeding, driven by the data, the edge weights and data confidence exhibit more and more heterogeneity.
 Thus, the variance of the estimated gradients will become larger.

-\textbf{Performance.} Figure \ref{fg:sam} presents the NDCG of SamWalker on the dataset LastFM with different sampling strategies versus the number of iterations and running time.
-As we can see, our adaptive random walk-based sampler performs better than others in all convergence, speed and accuracy.
-One reason is that our sampler has low variance, as showed in Table \ref{tb:var}.
-Another reason is that in our sampler the confidence weights $\gamma_{ui}$ are absorbed into the bias of the sampling distribution (referring to Lemma 2).
-Thus, the gradient estimator does not need to calculate $\gamma_{ui}$ in each iteration to scale down the contribution from the different data, which saves much time.
+We also presents the NDCG of SamWalker on the dataset LastFM with different sampling strategies versus the number of iterations and running time in Figure \ref{fg:sam}.
+As we can see, our random walk-based sampler performs better than others in all convergence, speed and accuracy.
+One reason is that our sampler has low variance (Lemma 1).
+Another reason is that in our sampler the confidence weights $\gamma_{ui}$ are absorbed into the sampling distribution and does not need calculating, which saves much time (Lemma 2).